The Nine Best Kayaking Spots Across Sydney

 WORONORA RIVER, SUTHERLAND SHIRE

-For a river that's essentially in the suburbs, the 36-kilometre-long Woronora transports you into a incredible variety of pristine natural beauty.
+For a river that's essentially in the suburbs, the 36-kilometre-long Woronora transports you into an incredible variety of pristine natural beauty.
 Thankfully, much of it is flanked by the Dharawal State Conservation Area, as well as the Heathcote and Royal National Parks.
 Expect beaches, rocky platforms, thick forest and, in the middle reaches, steep banks.
 Leave time to explore tributaries like Loftus Creek (when the tide is high) or venture as far as Georges River.
-Kayaks, canoes and paddle boats are available for hire at The Boatshed.
-Singles are just $19 for the first hour, while doubles are priced at $28.
+Kayaks, canoes and paddle boats are available for hire at The Boatshed starting at $30 for single kayaks (with every additional hour costing $10) and $50 for an hour on a peddle boat.

 BUNDEENA, ROYAL NATIONAL PARK

 It's at Bundeena, just south of Cronulla, that Sydney gives way to the Royal National Park.
 Spend all day gliding around Port Hacking's impossibly clear waters and lazing about on pretty beaches, or get more daring with a trip up South West Arm Creek.
 Further west, the 26-kilometre-long Hacking River offers a more extended trek.
-Kayak hire is available at Bundeena Outdoor Adventures.
-Singles are $25 per hour or $75 for the day, while doubles are priced at $50 and $130 (respectively).
-The company also runs regular kayak adventure tours around the region.
+Bundeena Outdoor Adventures is on hand to supply you with everything you need for a day on the water in this region.
+Singles are $25 for one hour or $60 for four, while doubles are priced at $50 and $120 (respectively).
+The company also runs regular kayak adventure tours around the area.